-I’ve been both editor and edited, so I fully understand what’s useful and what’s not, and how to frame advice and criticism in a way that’s constructive, helpful, and in-depth, and that respects your own voice and approach to your work.
+I’ve been both editor and edited, so I fully understand what’s useful and what’s not, and how to frame advice and criticism in a way that’s constructive, helpful, and in-depth, and yet respects your own voice and approach to your work.
 In addition, while I’m British, all of my published work has been US-set, a considerable chunk of my full-time journalism was for a US news service, and the majority of my editing work has been for American and Canadian authors.
 I’m therefore fully capable of handling English language work from either side of the Pond and beyond.

 What work have I done?

 Since turning freelance in 2012, I’ve worked on an average of 70 or so stories per year, ranging from 150,000-word novels to 1,500-word short stories and all the way down to 150-word flash pieces, falling into just about every single genre, from romance, mystery and SF/fantasy through to family drama, literary and historical stories, both fiction and non-fiction.
 I’ve worked with clients across the full range of experience and ability, from first-timers, through writers for whom English isn’t their first language, to authors with years of experience in the field.
-Those clients have come from every continent on Earth (aside from Antarctica; I’d love to complete the set though, so any polar scientists who want to get in touch…), although the bulk have come from the US, UK or Canada.
-Some were writing for submission to agents, traditional publishers, or publications, some write to self-publish, some for other reasons besides.
+Those clients have come from every continent on Earth (aside from Antarctica; I’d love to complete the set though, so any polar scientists who want to get in touch…), although the bulk were from the US, UK or Canada.
+Some were writing for submission to agents, traditional publishers, or publications, many of them successfully, some write to self-publish, some for other reasons besides.
 To my knowledge, all of the authors in question have been very happy with the care and attention I've given to their work, and I’m pleased to say that many have become and continue to become repeat clients.
 Below are just a handful of examples of my past work, covering a wide range of service types and story lengths between them.

 What can I do and what does it cost?